oacbaumann/graffiti_map_UserStudy/README.md

-# graffiti_map
+# Graffiti Map

-Interactive Graffiti Map for master thesis
+- Interactive Graffiti Map for Master Thesis -

+User Study Audios and Transcripts can be found in directory "evaluation"